 Grizzle says the influx of broadband TV people kickstarted a freelance economy in Chattanooga.
 They were mainly developers and designers who realised they could contribute to the global economy from any place that had the right communications networks.

 Since the network went into operation three years ago, the population drift has reversed.
-Grizzle says Chattanooga is the first city to see a 10 percent decline in population followed by a 10 increase as people returned.
+Grizzle says Chattanooga is the first city to see a 10 per cent decline in population followed by a 10 per cent increase as people returned.
 Today there are start-up incubators in renovated factories and one of America’s largest web design schools has set up there.

 One interesting by-product of having what Grizzle calls “ubiquitous” fibre throughout the city is that it meant the city authorities could cheaply and quickly build a wireless mesh network for city services.
 Grizzle says this wireless network sits on top of the fibre network and is used by emergency and public safety services.